TASEmulators/fceux/README-SDL.md

 5 - LUA Scripting
 -----------------
-FCEUX comes equipped with a LUA scripting engine that opens up endless in-game scripting capabilities.
-You can enable LUA at build time by enabling the "LUA" BoolVariable in the SConstruct file.
+FCEUX provides a LUA engine that allows for in-game scripting capabilities.
+LUA can be enabled or disabled at build time by adjusting the "LUA" BoolVariable in the SConstruct file.

-The LUA scripts that are shipped with fceux are located in:
+A collection of LUA scripts are provided with the source distribuition in the output directory:

 	$source_directory/output/luaScripts

 You should be able to run most of the scripts in this directory out of the box.
 However, some of the the lua scripts require functionality from the "auxlib.lua" library.
-This file can be found in "./bin/auxlib.lua" or "./src/auxlib.lua".
-You will need to place this file in the LUA library search path if a script bombs out looking for auxlib.lua, it will let you know where it looking for it (/usr/local/lib/lua/5.1/ on my particular system).
+This file can be copied from "./bin/auxlib.lua" or "./src/auxlib.lua".
+You will need to place this file in the LUA library search path if a script bombs out looking for auxlib.lua.
+If the script bombs out, the console output will let you know what the search path are (/usr/local/lib/lua/5.1/ on my particular system).
 You can simply copy the auxlib to a preferred location to utilize the functions in the auxiliary lua library.

 In addition, some of the lua scripts require functionality from the "iup" GUI library.
 You can obtain binaries and source for "iup" upstream (http://www.tecgraf.puc-rio.br/iup/), but I would recommend obtaining packages from your Linux distribution if you are able, as it can be difficult to compile or get the binaries working correctly on a given system.